smartprocure/futil-js/README.md

 Transform functions support lodash iteratee shorthand syntax.
 Deep paths are supported by nesting objects and by dotted the keys

 Note: _Mutates_ the target object for performance.
-If you don't want this, use `updateAll` or clone first.

-### updateAllOn

-`({ path: transform }, target) -> obj`
-Similar to ramda's `R.evolve`, but supports lodash iteratees and nested paths.
-Applies transforms to the target object at each path.
-The transform function is called with the value at that path, and the result is set at that path.
-Transforms **are** called for paths that do not exist in the target object.
-Transform functions support lodash iteratee shorthand syntax.
-Deep paths are supported by nesting objects and by dotted the keys

-Note: _Mutates_ the target object for performance.
-If you don't want this, use `updateAll` or clone first.
+If you don't want this, use `updatePaths` or clone first.

-### updateAll
+### updateAllPathsOn

 `({ path: transform }, target) -> obj`
 Similar to ramda's `R.evolve`, but supports lodash iteratees and nested paths.